Documentation Index

 Reference a README.md file

-To cleanly separate markdown from TOML, you can reference a README.md
+To cleanly separate markdown from TOML, you can reference a README.md file in

 documents.